jeamy/eta2weather.nextjs15/README.md

-# ETA to Ecowitt Weather StationConnector
+# ETA to Ecowitt Weather Station Connector

 A Next.js 15 application for visualizing ETA and Ecowitt Weather Data in a clean, structured format.